Anjaneya-Pattanaik/Crowd-Management-using-a-Digital-Twin-Approach/README.md

 # 📊 Crowd Management using a Digital Twin Approach

 This project presents a digital twin–based system for real-time crowd monitoring and emergency prediction using deep learning.
-It leverages a **CSRNet-based density estimation model** to process video feeds and in highly dense religious gatherings like the **Mahakumbh Mela**.
+It leverages a **CSRNet-based density estimation model** to process video feeds in highly dense religious gatherings like the **Mahakumbh Mela**.

 ---